Skip to main content

 From the station it’s just a 13-minute walk straight down to the Harbour, Market & South Quay sheds.
 Turn right out of the station onto railway Avenue, take the first right onto Cromwell Road and simply walk to the end, cross at the lights and you will be entering the harbour.

 If travelling from Faversham or Herne Bay the train is definitely the fastest & easiest, journeys from 8 and 4 minutes respectively.
-The fare from Faversham for a single is currently from £ 5.10 without a railcard.

-COACH & BUSES
+COACH AND BUSES

-There are regular buses from Canterbury Bus Station to Whitstable, No 401 & 402, every 15 minutes and the journey is about 35 minutes. www.stagecoachbus.com/about/south-east/canterbury
+There are regular buses from Canterbury bus station to Whitstable, No 401 & 402, every 15 minutes and the journey is about 35 minutes. www.stagecoachbus.com/about/south-east/canterbury

 TAXI Whitstable Cars on 01227 261561 or 261161

-WALK & CYCLE
+WALK AND CYCLE

 From Whitstable: Approx 7 minutes.
 For the most direct route follow Sea Street to the left of the Duke of Cumberland and walk along until you reach the harbour entrance.